Ladder falls

 In the commercial, transportation and storage and medical and social services sectors, ladders and stepladders are commonly used to wash windows, do maintenance work or handle goods.

-The employer, by implementing safety measures, and the worker, by applying them, have a shared responsibility to ensure safety when working at a height.
+The employer, by implementing safety measures, and the worker, by applying them, have a shared responsibility (in French only) to ensure safety when working at a height.
 Falling from a ladder is a hazard that can result in sprains, strains, multiple fractures and even death.

 The best way to prevent falls is to work on the ground whenever possible.
-Otherwise, an elevating platform or scaffold should be used to perform a task at a height.
+Otherwise, equipment used to elevate people, such as an elevating platform (in French only) or scaffolding (in French only), should be used to perform a task at a height.

 Zero tolerance